-Data from the reports below is also available on the TransparencyMN website which provides checkbook-level data on how COVID-19 funding has been spent.
+The COVID-19 Response Accountability Office reports COVID-related spending to the Governor, Lt.
+Governor, the Legislature, and the press.
+Data from the reports is also available on the TransparencyMN website which provides checkbook-level data on how COVID-19 funding has been spent.

 The COVID-19 Minnesota fund was created in the state treasury to pay expenditures related to a peacetime emergency declared by Governor Walz.
-The Commissioner of Management and Budget must provide reports on the spending from the COVID-19 Minnesota fund to the Legislative COVID-19 Response Commission twice each month, including the amount and purpose of each expenditure.
-More information can be found on the COVID-19 Minnesota Fund website.
+The Commissioner of Management and Budget reported on the spending from the COVID-19 Minnesota fund to the Legislative COVID-19 Response Commission twice each month, including the amount and purpose of each expenditure, through December 2020.
+You can find more information on the COVID-19 Minnesota Fund website.

 Minnesota was allocated $2.187 billion in the Coronavirus Relief Fund (CRF) as part of the federal CARES Act.
 Hennepin and Ramsey Counties received a combined $317 million directly, and the remaining $1.87 billion was deposited into the state treasury in April 2020.
 CRF-related reports include state spending, local government distribution, and local government aggregate spending.